Danisverige/Danibot/README.md

 ## Usage

-1. Open `Danibot.html` in your browser or embed it in your website.
+1. Open `danibot.html` in your browser or embed it in your website.
 2. Type a command in the input box.
 3. Press **Run** to see the bot’s response.

 Example commands:

+# test